Update – Sheena stepped down as minister in Jan 2022

 Our Minister – A Personal View

 In 2012 I qualified as a Unitarian minister, having trained at Harris Manchester College, Oxford and gained a license in theology via Trinity Saint David.
-It feels a privilege to now be the minister of this liberal faith community that has ministered to me in so many ways over the years.
+It feels a privilege to now be the minister of this liberal faith community that ministered to me in so many ways over the years.

-When I first discovered the Unitarian church, my only regret was that I had not known about it years before – and when I talk to others, they say the same.
+When I first discovered the Unitarian church, my only regret was I had not known about it years before.
+When I talk to others, they often say the same.
 It seems there are many people out there who are ‘Unitarian without knowing it’ – maybe you are one of them?
 If so, I hope you will join us – our community welcomes newcomers and is enriched by the fresh perspectives offered by those who come through our door.